Get Started

 Developer

-You are building a system that consumes, generates, or routes AI-governed decisions.
+You are building a system that consumes, generates, or routes evidence-backed records.
 You need the AIEP SDK, the machine interface, and the schema definitions.

 → GENOME SDK — the reference kernel